DarkStarSword/3d-fixes/Lichdom Battlemage/README.md

 - If your framerate is abnormally low, try changing the resolution and then changing it back.

-- If the framerate is abnormally low only when facing certain directions you may be able to regain some fps at the cost of objects disappearing when they shouldn't.
-Edit the d3dx.ini and change deny_cpu_read to 0 at the bottom.
-You can edit this while the game is running - press F10 to reload the config.

-- Driver bugs can cause numerous rendering issues after playing for a while.
-If you see a stuck image, moving shadows, one eye brighter than the other, the whole screen blanking out, or some other weird glitch it's a sign you should probably save and restart the game soon.
-Disabling the shader cache in the control panel may help.

 - If you find a broken effect please let me know where to find it.
 Be sure to mention what graphics settings you are using (especially water and "visual